 • Constitutional Amendments - State legislatures have the authority to propose and ratify amendments to their state constitutions, allowing them to adapt to changing circumstances and address evolving societal values.

-The states of Michigan and Pennsylvania remain divided legislatures, meaning that Republicans and Democrats hold an equal number of seats in the state legislatures.
+The states of Minnesota, Michigan and Pennsylvania remain divided legislatures, meaning that Republicans and Democrats hold an equal number of seats in the state legislatures.
+On November 6, 2024, the state of Alaska announced that its state legislature would move to a bipartisan coalition, a result of what state lawmakers viewed as a way to avoid divisive social issues.

 State Control in State Legislatures